Why

 How do Autistic people use dating apps, what are their experiences, and how can they be better supported and kept safe?

-You will complete an anonymous 15-minute online survey about how you have used apps or websites, relationships you may have formed, and any negative experiences such as bullying and harassment.
+Autistic adults completed an anonymous 15-minute online survey about how they have used dating apps or websites, relationships they have formed, and any negative experiences such as bullying and harassment.

 Making a difference